danbev/learning-ai/notes/trustification/task.md

 specific to Red Hat products.
 Or perhaps using something like RAG (Retrieval Augmented Generation)

-### Sugestion: Use a language model to generate a vulnerability report
+### Suggestion: Use a language model to generate a vulnerability report
+Similar to the previous suggestion, but instead of detecting vulnerabilities we could use a language model to generate a vulnerability report.
+This could be done by using a language model to generate a report based on a VEX information and other information that we have available to us in the trustification database.
+If we could collect this information and add it as context we could use an LLM to generate a report.